List of Mr. Bean episodes: Unaired sketches

 These short and standalone sketches are included on some video releases:

-Deleted scenes
+Extended scenes

 The following scenes from episodes 7 and 9 are not seen in the original broadcasts of their respective episodes, but were included in the American broadcasts on HBO.
 They were likely added to the HBO broadcast to lengthen the running time.
 These scenes are also seen on some early VHS releases of the show in the United States.